-Where’s the path – OS maps and aerial photography side by side – a very useful planning tool
+Where’s the path – OS maps and aerial photography side by side – a very useful planning tool though sadly it is no longer supported so may not be available in the future.

 Geograph – see photos along your planned route – a good way to get an idea of the terrain and scenery you may encounter